prettier/prettier-vscode/README.md

 This extension will use prettier from your project's local dependencies.
 Should prettier not be installed locally with your project's dependencies, a copy will be bundled with the extension.

 ## Contribute
 This is my first Visual Studio Extension so I probably made some terrible choices.
-Feel free to open issue or PRs!
+Feel free to open issues or PRs!